dmccreary/personal-finance/docs/chapters/03-budgeting-and-financial-planning/index.md

 - Insurance
 - Minimum debt payments

+#### Wants

-**Wants** are everything else - they enhance your life but aren't strictly necessary:
+Wants are everything else - they enhance your life but aren't strictly necessary:

 - Dining out and takeout
 - Entertainment and streaming services
 - Latest technology and gadgets